 |Terrain Stats||Download PDF|

-|GPX File||Download GPX, GeoJSON, and KML files|
+|GPS File||Download GPX, GeoJSON, and KML files|

-Dilworth Mountain Water Tower Trail
+Dilworth Water Tower Map

 The Water Tower Summit

-Take some time to enjoy the summit!
-It’s totally worth spending some time hanging out at — bring your hammock, a good book, or a deck of cards and soak up the crisp air and beautiful views.
-I always enjoy listening to the breeze rustle through the trees and the birds sing as they flit about.
+Take some time to enjoy the summit.
+Bring your hammock, a good book, or a deck of cards and soak up the crisp air and beautiful views.
+I enjoy listening to the breeze rustle through the trees and the birds sing as they flit about.